It’s all fun and games until your jeans don’t fit!: Detox for spring

 1. Eat whole, real foods and increase your water intake: The first step is to eliminate foods that come in a can or box and select fresh foods instead.
 Because you are eliminating toxins from your body, you need extra water to help facilitate this process.
 (I’m not a big water drinker.
 I find that adding fresh orange, lemon, or mint to my water makes it more appealing.)

-3. Lots of vegetables, fruits, greens, grains, legumes, and beans.
+3. Lots of vegetables, fruits, greens, and whole grains.
 Preferably organic if you can.
 (This is the easiest one for me as I love vegetables.
 Especially my greens!)
 Green veggies such as kale, swiss chard, wheatgrass and collards all have chlorophyll in their leaves, which is essentially plant blood.
 By incorporating chlorophyll rich foods into your diet you are assisting your bodys’ capability of eliminating waste while also nourishing your cells.
 (Perfect for glowing skin and hair!)
 If you find your having difficulty getting enough fruits and vegetables into your diet, try juicing!
-Visit www.juicerecipes.com or stop by your local Booster Juice and have them make one for you.
+Visit www.juicerecipes.com or stop by your local juicer and have them make one for you.

 For me, the key is to gradually ease into the detox as well as set up strategies to ensure I stick with it and get the full benefits.
 I will flavour my water, drink herbal tea instead of coffee, go for a walk when I have a craving or my favorite, buddy up.
 It makes it easier when someone else is doing it with you.
 You hold each other accountable and keep each other motivated.
 And lastly, build in a reward.
 For me getting my clothes to fit properly is reward enough, but finding something to reward yourself with will give you something to look forward to when it’s all done.